zdravkov/kendo-docs/api/javascript/dataviz/geometry/point.md

 #### Returns

-`kendo.dataviz.geometry.Point` The new Point instance.
+`kendo.geometry.Point` The new Point instance.

 ### setX